-Anxious behavior is essentially a learned behavior, this is a simple but yet effective technique to gently change our behavior.
-Keeping us aware of the present moment, not obsessing over any particular thought or trigger, even if just for a short period of time, it allows to engage life from a different perspective.
+Anxious behavior is essentially a learned behavior, and meditation is a simple yet effective technique to gently change this behavior.
+Keeping us aware of the present moment, not obsessing over any particular thought or trigger, even if just for a short period of time, allows one to engage life from a different perspective.

 The third mindfulness training technique is to just pay attention to what you are doing.

-Very often when we are completing our usual daily tasks, we do so on auto-pilot.
+It is very common for us to be on auto-pilot when we are completing our usual daily tasks.
 Our usual daily tasks actually offer an opportunity for our brains to disconnect from the activity and engage in obsessive thinking.

 Our morning routines are typically done without any attention paid to them.
 Washing the dishes.
 Doing laundry.
 These are times when we can easily feed our addiction of daydreaming, and not be aware of what is actually happening in front of us.

-Even when anxiety levels are at lower levels, we suggest to engage this training technique on a daily basis.
+Even when anxiety levels are at lower levels, we suggest engaging with this training technique on a daily basis.
 Pay attention to what is in your hands, what your steering wheel feels like, or the water you’re washing your hands with feels like.